What You Need to Know About Dietitian or Nutritionist

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In 2016, there was an estimated number of 68,000 jobs in the United States for Dietitian or Nutritionist.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Dietitian or Nutritionist by 2026.
-Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.
+There will be an estimated 5,400 positions for Dietitian or Nutritionist per year.

 The states with the most job growth for Dietitian or Nutritionist are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.